tic-top/LoraCSE/README.md

 ## Instructions

 - Open the LoraCSE.ipynb notebook to access all the experiments.
-- Follow the instructions provided in the notebook to run the experiments and view the results.
+- Follow the instructions provided in the notebook to run the experiments with your GPU and view the results.

 ## Performance